-I feel sure you have stepped through the door of this church, or any gathering of Christians, for that matter, and immediately been touched by a sense of awe, of reverence.
+I feel sure you have stepped through the door of your church, or any gathering of Christians, for that matter, and immediately been touched by a sense of awe, of reverence.
 Whether folk are in prayer, a hymn is being sung, or even seeing those going about making preparation for the service, there is that unmistakable presence.

 You think, God is here, and you are right.
 But if you were the first sides-man to arrive, you fetched the key, switched on the lights, and generally went about your business, that might not have struck you in quite the same way.